aksommerville/egg2/README.md

 - - [ ] Also need to manage loop in editor Song.
 - - [ ] WAV from EAU, can we get rate and chanc from the caller somehow?
 - - [ ] System language, for MacOS and Windows.
-- - [ ] Expose a GM names service, using text ripped from eggdev/instruments.eaut dynamically.
+- - [ ] Expose a GM names service, using text ripped from eggdev/instruments.eaut dynamically. <-- have it for instruments in editor... can we get drums too?
 - - [ ] synth: Brief blackout on song transitions?
 Not sure whether it's needed.
 - - [ ] Decide whether to allow WAV for sound resources.
 - - [ ] Add phase to FM LFO.
 I think.
 Maybe?